TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 Other than the first trace which is the trace of the transaction itself, traces represent calls into smart contracts.
 Because of this, `trace actions` closely resemble the fields of the [transaction](#transactions).

+Below is a list of the data fields for traceactions.
+Following that are the commands that produce or manage traceactions.
 ### Fields
 | Field         | Description                                                                | Type    |
 | ------------- | -------------------------------------------------------------------------- | ------- |
 | from          | address from which the trace was sent                                      | address |